sahithyaravi/sahithyaravi.github.io/_publications/2015-10-01-paper-title-number-3.md

 date: 2019-09-08
 venue: '2019 IEEE 30th Annual International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC)'
 paperurl: 'https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8904109'
+description: '
+In this paper, we formulate a constrained convex optimization problem in the domain of Internet of things, specifically - Narrow Band IoT.
+The optimization strategy aims to allocate different coverage enhancement features in such a way that the latency is minimum and the reliability is maintained.
+We attempt to solve this problem analytically and verify our solution using network simulations. *Keywords: Constrained optimization, Lagrange optimization, Internet of Things*'

 ---